jessewashburn/enrollment-airtable-exercise/analysis.md

 These views are sorted and filtered to support direct review in Airtable and serve as the primary visualizations for this analysis.

+In addition to tabular views, two summary visualizations were created in Airtable to support high-level review.
+These charts highlight enrollment concentration by city and by course, and screenshots are included in the analysis document for reference.

 ---

 ## Summary Observations